 - Are there any extra fees I need to be aware of?
 Some moving companies will charge for things like: strangely shaped or awkward items; a residence that’s not easily accessible for a large moving truck or van and requires shuttle service; condos or high-rises with elevator and load restrictions; and loads that need to be hand carried over a certain distance.
 You may also be expected to pay fuel surcharges or transportation surcharges.
 If your items need to be stored, additional fees like warehouse handling charges may apply.
 Find out in advance so you can be prepared and avoid any surprises.

 - How is the cost of my shipment calculated?
-If you are moving to a new state, the charges may be based on the weight of your shipment and mileage.
+If you are moving long distance to a new state, the charges may be based on the weight of your shipment and mileage.
 These are referred to as the transportation charges.
 There are a variety of different charges that could appear on your estimate, so be sure to ask the mover to explain each item charge for you.

 - What kind of liability coverage do you provide?
 All interstate movers have to offer coverage (usually called “released value”) and it assumes liability for your personal property at a rate of $0.60 per pound.
 Keep in mind, though, when it comes to protecting your belongings, one size does not fit all.
 The level of protection you need may be greater than minimum levels based on your total shipment weight.
 Be sure to consider your high-value items in the determination of the protection coverage best suited for your belongings.
 For example, if your 70-pound flat screen crashes to the ground, you’ll only get approximately $42 as reimbursement.
 Basic Liability Protection is free of charge with your move, but you must confirm this level of coverage in writing.
 Be sure they offer plenty of options.